rvben/rumdl-pre-commit/README.md

 # rumdl-pre-commit

-A [pre-commit](https://pre-commit.com/) hook for [rumdl](https://github.com/rvben/rumdl), a fast Markdown linter and fixer written in Rust.
+A [pre-commit](https://pre-commit.com/) hook for [rumdl](https://github.com/rvben/rumdl), a fast Markdown linter and formatter written in Rust.

 ## Usage